jonnyhoeven/workshop/WORKSHOP.md

 Since we added the application to the repository and sync is enabled in the ArgoCD application manifest files, it will automatically maintain the ArgoCD namespace based on the repository state.

-- Try deleting the cat-app in the ArgoCD gui, and see what happens.
+- Try deleting the cat-app in the ArgoCD gui, and see what happens

-Argo cd Notice that the cat-app is missing and will automatically recreate it.
+Argo cd notices that the cat-app is missing and will automatically recreate it

-- Edit [cat-app.Deployment.yaml](namespace/cat-app/cat-app.Deployment.yaml) and change the `replicas` to 3.
+- Edit [cat-app.Deployment.yaml](namespace/cat-app/cat-app.Deployment.yaml) and change the `replicas` to 3

 - Commit and push the changes to your fork